 The assessment of resources

+Irish law provides, pursuant to Regulation 4(1) of the Reception Conditions Regulations 2018, that a recipient shall be entitled to receive the material reception conditions whereby they do not have sufficient means to attain an adequate standard of living.
 In practice, prior to receiving material reception conditions, protection applicants are asked to sign a declaration stating that they do not have sufficient independent means to maintain an adequate standard of living.

-With the introduction of Access to the Labour Market for the first time under the Reception Conditions Regulations 2018, provision has been made for a reduction in the daily expenses allowance commensurate with income derived from employment.
-After an initial twelve-week period in employment, the relevant portion of a person’s income will be assessed.[12]
-To calculate the relevant portion, the first €60 is disregarded.
-Schedule 2 of the Regulations set out in a table the contribution to the weekly accommodation cost that the recipient pays.
-Once the amount of the relevant portion is reached, it is deducted from the daily expenses allowance paid.
+- Regarding the daily expenses allowance: After an initial twelve-week period in employment, the relevant portion of a person’s weekly income is to be assessed.[12]
+To calculate the relevant portion, the first € 60 is disregarded.
+The relevant portion is equal to 60% of the remaining weekly income.
+That relevant portion is then deducted from the asylum seeker’s daily expenses allowances.
 If the amount of the relevant portion exceeds the amount of the daily expenses allowance, the daily expenses allowance is no longer paid.[13]
 It is unclear in practice whether this power has been implemented.

-If an asylum seeker is in employment and their income exceeds a particular threshold, they are required to pay a contribution towards the material reception conditions received.
-The cost of accommodation services is stated in the Regulations as constituting €238 per week.
-Income up to €97 does not meet the threshold for the payment of a financial contribution.
-Income in excess of €97 attracts a liability, which is scaled upwards as a percentage of the weekly cost of accommodation.
-For income of €600.01 or over, the contribution rises to 100% of the cost, meaning that €238 per week is payable.
-At the upper limit, this liability comprises €952 per month for bed and board in a shared room.[14]
+- Contribution towards the material reception conditions: If an asylum seeker is in employment and their income exceeds a particular threshold, they are required to pay a contribution towards the material reception conditions received.
+The cost of accommodation services is stated in the Regulations as constituting € 238 per week.
+Income up to € 97 does not meet the threshold for the payment of a financial contribution.
+Income in excess of € 97 attracts a liability, which is scaled upwards as a percentage of the weekly cost of accommodation.
+For income of € 600.01 or over, the contribution rises to 100% of the cost, meaning that € 238 per week is payable.
+At the upper limit, this liability comprises € 952 per month for bed and board in a shared room.[14]
+It is not clear the extent of which this is implemented in practice.

 The Regulations empower the Minister to serve notice in writing of a requirement to refund all or part of the cost of material reception conditions, with the possibility of recovering the amount as a simple contract debt in any court of competent jurisdiction.[15]
 This will arise in circumstances where the Minister becomes aware that a person had the means to provide an adequate standard of living or concealed financial resources.[16]